iter8-tools/iter8/README.md

 ## :rocket: Iter8 experiment

-Iter8 introduces the notion of an experiment, which is a set of configurable tasks that are executed in a specific sequence.
+Iter8 introduces the notion of an experiment, which is a list of configurable tasks that are executed in a specific sequence.

 <p align='center'>
 <img alt-text="Iter8 experiment" src="https://iter8-tools.github.io/docs/0.9/images/iter8-intro-dark.png" width="70%" />